This post contains affiliate links.

 - Aids in blood coagulation

-- Vitamin A – healthy teeth, skin, eyes and immune system – eggs, cheese, liver (if pregnant don’t eat liver due to it’s high vitamin A content which can harm an unborn baby).
+- Vitamin A – healthy teeth, skin, eyes, and immune system – eggs, cheese, liver (if pregnant, don’t eat liver due to its high vitamin A content that can harm an unborn baby).

 - Vitamin B – energy production, immune function, iron absorption – whole grains, potatoes, bananas, molasses.

 - Vitamin C – anti-oxidant, skin elasticity, strong blood vessels – oranges, kiwi, guava, brussels sprouts, green peppers.

 - Vitamin D – strong, healthy bones, teeth, and muscle – eggs, red meat, liver, salmon, mackerel, sardines, and herring.

 - Vitamin E – blood circulation, healthy skin, and eyes – almonds plus other nuts and seeds, plant oils, and tomatoes.

 - Vitamin K – blood coagulation, healthy bones – leafy greens, broccoli, and vegetable oils.

 what are the eight vitamin b complex vitamins?